Palmerston North's Secret Handshake

 Catherine Russ & Simon Francis

 Te Motu o Poutoa/ANZAC Park, affectionately known as “Pork Chop Hill”, is a lookout point, observatory, and car park perched on a bluff above the Manawatū River.
 Like many Palmerston North locals, creatives Catherine Russ and Simon Francis hung out there as teens.
-In 2014 they helped establish an independent clothing label PORK CHOP HILL.
+In 2014 they established an independent clothing label PORK CHOP HILL.
 The iconic t-shirts can be seen all over the city.

 What is Pork Chop Hill?
 How did the spot get its name?

-Simon: No one knows how it got its name.
-It’s an inspiration point, a place to go and “grow up”.
-Catherine took the photos behind us here 20 years ago, and she’s taken similar photos now for her show ‘Park Up’.
-The spot became a hangout back in the 60s.
+Simon: No one actually knows how it got the name Pork Chop Hill.
+There are various theories bandied around but nothing verified!
+The site was once a Rangitane pa named Te Motu o Poutoa and was also later named ANZAC Park when the carpark was first developed as a scenic lookout.
+For many years the area had operated as a bit of an inspiration point, a place to go and “grow up”.
 It’s just across the river and at one time that was the edge of town.
-On a good day you can see all the way to Mount Taranaki and Ruapehu - it’s a fantastic vantage point, a place to park up and enjoy, hang out and wait for people to turn up.
+On a good day you can see all the way to Mount Taranaki and Ruapehu - it’s a fantastic vantage point, a place to park up and enjoy.

 How did the t-shirt brand and shop come about?